 This workshop is in development and not yet complete.

-This workshop will provide an overview of how to create simple, static maps to accompany academic publications.
+This workshop will provide an overview of how to create simple, static reference maps to accompany academic publications.
 We will use QGIS, a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.
-This workshop is geared towards mapping novices who either want to create a map that geographically contextualizes their study area, or whose project involves data with a spatial component they are eager to visualize.
-While making such maps on your own can feel daunting, this workshop aims to give participants the confidence to:

-• If needed, find and download relevant spatial data;
+• Find and download relevant spatial data;

 Audience